-Dog Food Coupons
+- Nutro Dog Food Review

 A Final Word

-The Dog Food Advisor is privately owned and is not affiliated (in any way) with pet food manufacturers.
-We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.
+The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

-However, we do receive an affiliate fee from certain online retailers when readers click over to their website from ours.
-This policy helps support the operation of our blog and keeps access to all our content free to the public.
+However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
+This helps cover the cost of operation of our free blog.
+Thanks for your support.

-For complete information, please visit our Disclaimer and Disclosure page.
+For more information, please visit our Disclaimer and Disclosure page.

-- Adapted by the Dog Food Advisor and based upon the official definition for turkey and chicken published by the Association of American Feed Control Officials, Official Publication, 2008 Edition ↩
+- Adapted by the Dog Food Advisor and based upon the official definition for beef published by the Association of American Feed Control Officials, 2008 Edition ↩

 - Completeness Score is a measure of a food’s relative nutrient content and is computed by NutritionData.com from the USDA’s National Nutrient Database for Standard Reference ↩